How to Build a Custom AI Solution for Financial Services

 When Does Custom AI Make Sense in Financial Services?

 Custom AI isn't the right solution for every financial workflow.
-The decision should be driven by workflow complexity, data specificity, and transaction volume—not technology enthusiasm or competitive pressure.
+The decision should be driven by workflow complexity, data specificity, and transaction volume and not technology enthusiasm or competitive pressure.

 High-ROI Use Cases for Custom AI